tienducle/steam-deck-stuff/tutorials/Star Stable/Readme.md

 ## Step 1: Download the Setup file

 The Star Stable Online homepage won't let you download the file on the Steam Deck directly, as it looks at your webbrowser's [user agent](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent) and determines that your device "is not supported".
 If you're an advanced user, you can edit your user agent, so the SSO homepage thinks that you're browsing from a Windows computer.
 Otherwise you can download the file from another Windows computer and copy it onto your Steam Deck using a thumbdrive, external drive, SSH, etc. you name it.
-For all the lazy ones, I'll put this [Star Stable Online Setup 2.12.5.exe](https://seafile.pinguincloud.de/f/178379be4edc41a1a63e/) here.
+For all the lazy ones, I'll put this [Star Stable Online Setup.exe](https://link.pinguincloud.de/sso) here.

 In any way, place the file under `/home/deck/Downloads`